 By enabling your site’s cache, it will improve your overall performance by allowing the site to load faster by keeping track of the pages your visitors access.
 You will need to first enable Magento internal cache by going to the admin panel, open ‘system’ followed by cache management.
 After you have enabled internal Magento cache, enable the cache in app/etc/local.xml file.
 If you need help with this, you can hire a virtual Magento developer.

-In a few instances, website databases give slow commands as they need to be optimised.
+In a few instances, website databases give slow commands as they need to be optimized.
 Your data comprises of anything from product listings to a comprehensive wish list.
-Using the mysqltuner script, you should first gather MySQL internal statistics which will tell you what is wrong with your database server and what needs fixing.
+Using the MySQL tuner script, you should first gather MySQL internal statistics which will tell you what is wrong with your database server and what needs fixing.
 You will need to install Perl interpreter also on the server.
 It is advised to hire a Magento developer to help with the database configuration.

 Reduce Time To First Byte

 Time to first byte (TTFB) is the measure of how quick browser requests are responded to.
 There are three separate components – the time needed to send the HTTP request, the time required for the server to process the request and the time needed for the server to send back the first byte of the response to the client.
 This is the main speed parameter that tells you how quick your Magento store is.
 There is a Magento built-in tool called Profiler, which will help you tweak parameters for Magento speed optimization.
 An ideal TTFB should be below 1 second.

 By using the above tips for Magento optimization, it will make your online store faster to load and attract more potential customers.
 It will enhance the user experience and will save you money in the long run.
 This will also help introduce more customers to your website and will improve your business cycle.